zinic/crawl/aspects.md

 ### Survival

 Generic skill for scrounging for food, edibles, dungeoneering, etc. The game master is encouraged to add to the base difficulty depending on the situation.
+This is a useful skill for tracking.

 Aspect Point Cost: **5 AP**
 <br />Capstone Cost: **5 AP**